BigBang1112/win-file-explorer-gbx-addons/README.md

 > !!!
 All WinGet packages coming from the BigBang1112 GitHub account will be available **ONLY on https://winget.bigbang1112.cz** !!!

 1. Install [WinGet](https://www.microsoft.com/p/app-installer/9nblggh4nns1) via Microsoft Store.
-2. In your Start Menu, type `cmd`, press Enter.
+2. In your Start Menu, type `cmd`, and press Enter.
 3. Type these commands below (individually):

 ```